Agenda - Day 1

 - Provider perspectives on the challenges of engaging individuals in a digitally-driven environment, offering valuable insights into overcoming these hurdles

-- How to effectively integrate innovation with empathy to create more impactful and human-centered solutions.
+- How to effectively integrate innovation with empathy to create more impactful and human-centred solutions.

 Moderator: